dobriak/dobriak-hugo/content/post/docker-registry-marathonlb-dcos.md

 dcos package install --options=mlbint.json marathon-lb --yes
 ```

-Open the DC/OS web UI, login with super user account and click on Services / shared / mlbint / Edit / Optional.
+Open the DC/OS web UI, login with super user account, and click on Services / shared / mlbint / Edit / Optional.
 Click on the URIs field and enter the web server URL/path to the registry.pem file `http://<boot-ip>:8085/registry.pem`.
 Click on "Deploy Changes".

 ### Installing Docker registry service
-Before starting the private docker registry service, decide on a private node (`<private-ip>`) to pin the service to.
+Before starting the private docker registry service, decide on a private node (`<private-ip>`) on which to pin the service.
 Best practice is to attach external storage to that node and point the registry to it.
-Popular and decent choice for that is a NFS mount.
-In our case I've mounted my NFS export to /mnt/nfs/registry.
+A popular choice for that is a NFS mount.
+In our case I've mounted my NFS export to `/mnt/nfs/registry`.

 Create registry.json with the following contents: